idilezgikaraaslan/idilezgikaraaslan/README.md

 # About Me

-Hi, I’m Idil Ezgi Karaaslan with an MSc in Astrophysics & Cosmology from the University of Padova.
+Hi, I’m Idil with an MSc in Astrophysics & Cosmology from the University of Padova.

 🔭 **From the Universe to Data**
 In astrophysics, I learned to model complex systems, analyze noisy data, and uncover hidden patterns—skills I’m eager to apply to real-world problems through data science.
 Whether studying galaxies or global trends, my goal is the same: to ask the right questions and find meaning in complexity.